eg-conley/EC530/README.md

 # software engineering principles
-- assignmnet 1: if user gives two arrays of geo locations, match each point in first array to closest in the second array
+- assignment 1: if user gives two arrays of geo locations, match each point in first array to closest in the second array